 RCTC staff has actively participated in prior State Rail Plans to ensure Riverside County priorities for Metrolink service, Coachella Valley Rail and Freight Service are incorporated.
-The plan is updated every few years and staff is supporting the 2022 State Rail Plan update.
+Staff supported the most recent 2024 State Rail Plan update.
 RCTC monitors and participates in discussion related to the California High Speed Rail program.
 These efforts include the proposed Phase 2 alignment that travels from Los Angeles to San Diego via the Inland Empire and the Phase 1 service extensions to Anaheim.